GASCUK/OpenStreetMap-ArcGIS/WORKFLOW.md

     * tower:type
     * tunnel
  4. Running this tool results in a feature dataset in the file gdb called planet containing three feature classes: planet_osm_ln, planet_osm_ply and planet_osm_pt.
-3. Use the **OSM Attribute Selector** tool in the *ArcGIS Editor for OpenStreetMap* toolset on each of the three feature classes in turn to extract OSM keys from the tag collection and store them as standalone attributes.
+3. In ArcCatalog, use the **OSM Attribute Selector** tool in the *ArcGIS Editor for OpenStreetMap* toolset on each of the three feature classes in turn to extract OSM keys from the tag collection and store them as standalone attributes.
  1. ----insert image here
- 2. Select 'All' in the *OSM Tag Keys* parameter and run the tool.
+ 2. Select 'Existing_Tags_Only' in the *OSM Tag Keys* parameter and run the tool.
-4.
+4. Create attribute indexes for each of the three feature classes within the planet feature dataset.
+ 1. Within ArcCatalog, run the *Add Index Attributes* tool.
+ 3. Click *Add* and select each attribute in turn and add them to the list.
+There are specific attributes required for the ln, ply and pt feature classes:
+    * planet_osm_ln:
+       *
+     * planet_osm_ply:
+       *
+    * planet_osm_pt:
+       *